sathiya1987/terraform-three-tier-aws/README.md

  ## terraform-three-tier-aws
-Terraform Module for Azure SQL with Private Endpoint.
+Terraform Module for three tier architecture.

 # Prerequisites
 This module has a few dependencies: